 Cash equivalents would usually be classified as investments that mature in no more than three months or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
-However, based on professional advice, the Council currently invests the majority of surplus cash on a short-term basis, up to a maximum of three months.
+However, based on professional advice, the Council currently invests the majority of surplus cash on a short-term basis.
 Therefore, any fixed term investments will be classified as short or long term investments.